DebbyBud/project1/README.md

 PORTIFOLIO SETUP

-> This is my portifolio setup.
+> This is the finished mobile version of my portfolio.

 ## Built With